nestdotland/hacktoberfest/.github/README.md

 - Your contributions must be sufficiently beneficial to the module
 - Your PR to the module repository must be accepted and merged

-> The Nest.land and Deno.land Organizations reserve the right to disqualify user or module for any reason.
+> The Nest.land and Deno.land Organizations reserve the right to disqualify a user or module for any reason.

 ### Speakers